 1. Pruning; First Up for Garden Chores This Month

-Type One: Blooms early spring on old wood (last season’s wood).
+Type One: Bloom’s early spring on old wood (last season’s wood).
 These are the armandii, montana, alpina.
 If your clematis blooms in early spring, prune right after bloom.
 Typically, they require damaged stem removal or thinning every few years, and that’s it.

 Type Three: Bloom late summer and only on new wood.
 ‘Duchess of Albany’ is an example, and these can be cut to the ground in spring, where they’ll sprout back from the crown.

 Questions about mulch?
-Reach this blog: Mulching The Garden But please, skip the whole candle-in-a-cupcake look for your trees and shrubs.
+Reach this blog: Mulching The Garden, But please, skip the whole candle-in-a-cupcake look for your trees and shrubs.
 Nothing could be worse for them.
 Spread your mulch and get a jump on the weeds.
 Two to four inches of mulch is acceptable in your garden beds, but avoid applying mulch around the crown of your trees.
 That creates a perfect hangout for voles and moles, diseases and pests, and a greater root girdling possibility.
-For an explanation on root girdling, read here.
+For an explanation of root girdling, read here.

 And this year, why not think about green mulch or groundcovers?
 By early April, we’ll have most of our perennials and groundcovers for you to choose from.
 For suggestions on groundcovers for both sun and shade, read here.

 3. Fertilize: March’s garden chores are heavy on fertilizing.